-No student will be subjected to harassment by employees of fellow students at the Liberty Partnerships Program-Project PRIZE LPP-PP in function or perception of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity) or sex by employees or students on QCC’s property or at functions on or off-campus.
+No student will be subjected to harassment by fellow students at the Liberty Partnerships Program-Project PRIZE LPP-PP because of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity).

 QCC has in place multiple programs and policies designed to help overcome barriers to equitable access including an active Office of Services for Students with Disabilities, which is experienced in enabling accessibility of classes, and out of class services for students with a wide range of physical, learning, and other disabilities.

-Preventing or responding to discrimination or harassment any questions or issues that arise will be directed to the Associate Dean for Student Affairs.
+Any questions or issues regarding preventing or responding to discrimination or harassment will be directed to the Associate Dean for Student Affairs.
 The office of Student Affairs has adopted the Taylor and Barnes (2009) approach to conduct management, which approach calls for:

-2. The establishment of a climate where each individual is respected and each individual also accepts their obligation to the campus community.
+2. The establishment of a climate where each individual is respected and also accepts their obligation to the campus community.

-3. Moving away from strict adherence to rules to the well-developed theories of moral, ethical, and psychosocial development to lay down the foundation for the development of young adults who are learning to internalize the values of integrity judgement, compassion, personal responsibility, accountability and respect.
+3. Strict adherence to rules of moral, ethical, and psychosocial development to lay down the foundation for the development of young adults who are learning the values of integrity, judgement, compassion, personal responsibility, accountability and respect.

-4. Viewing student conflict resolution and management not as an end in itself, but as a tool for affecting student growth and development to prepare student as productive, knowledge-generation and humane citizen of the world.
+4. Viewing student conflict resolution and management not as an end in itself, but as a tool for affecting student growth and development to prepare students as productive, knowledge-generated and humane citizens of the world.